 - 2.1 Increase in safety cues eg: meet and greet at school entrance - 2.2 School staff trained in PACE principles (Hughes 2015) playful, accepting, curious and empathic.
-Proven to shift children out of fight/flight or freeze positions. - 2.3 Staff to ensure that interactions with children are socially engaging, not socially defensive, to decrease defensive response from children. - 2.4 Whole school commitment to cease using harsh voices, shouting, criticisms and shaming, due to the proven negative impact on psychological well-being. - 2.5 Implementing pedagogic interventions such as 'I wish my teacher knew' with individuals to enable children to feel safe to talk.
-And worry monsters in every classroom used consistently so that children can voice their worries. - 2.6 Children to have the opportunity to forge secure attachments with emotionally available adults in school throughout their journey at THS. - 2.7 Adjust expectations around vulnerable children to correspond with their developmental capabilities and experience of traumatic stress. - 2.8 Nurturing the staff in such a way that they feel valued and emotionally regulated enough to interact with social engagement rather than defensiveness.
+Proven to shift children out of fight/flight or freeze positions.
+This has evolved at THS and we refer to SPACE the S stands for 'standard rule': when we address behaviour incidents we ensure throughout the interaction that the children are reminded of the standard rules in school, this supports learning a better way. - 2.3 Staff to ensure that interactions with children are socially engaging, not socially defensive, to decrease defensive response from children. - 2.4 Whole school commitment to cease using harsh voices, shouting, criticisms and shaming, due to the proven negative impact on psychological well-being. - 2.5 Implementing pedagogic interventions such as 'I wish my teacher knew' with individuals to enable children to feel safe to talk.
+And worry monsters in every classroom used consistently so that children can voice their worries. - 2.6 Children to have the opportunity to forge secure attachments with emotionally available adults in school throughout their journey at THS. - 2.7 Adjust expectations around vulnerable children to correspond with their developmental capabilities and experience of traumatic stress.